ParedesGab/PP5-heritage-housing-issues/README.md

 ### **Epic 7:** Dashboard deployment and release

-+ As a **data Analyst/data scientist**, I want to **deploy the project dashboard to a reliable and accessible platform so that users and clients can seamlessly navigate all project pages and access insights without encountering technical issues.**
++ As a **data Analyst/data scientist**, I want to **deploy the project dashboard to a reliable and accessible platform so that users/clients can seamlessly navigate all project pages and access insights without encountering technical issues.**

 ---